rileydakota/minikube-security-lab/README.md

  - Use an imagePullPolicy of `never` (This is a hack/workaround due to not using an actual registry)
  -

-A Service resource with a type "ClusterIP", which provides a stable IP endpoint for other workloads in your cluster to communicate with our new workload
+A Service resource with a type "NodePort", which provides a stable IP endpoint for other workloads in your cluster to communicate with our new workload, and exposes our service external to the cluster via a port.

 The Service Resource should:
+ - have a Service type of NodePort so we can access our API externally
  - expose port 80, but target port 8080
  - Route traffic to pods with the labels of `app: awesome-api`